 If your entitlement year starts on a different date than the date you started working, you also earn vacation pay from your first day of work to the day before the entitlement year begins.

 The general rule is that your employer has to pay you your vacation pay before your vacation starts.

-But your employer can pay you your vacation pay on your regular pay day while you're on vacation if:
+But your employer can pay you your vacation pay on your regular pay day if: